CarnaViire/blogpost-7.0/security.md

 - Cache size control: [PR #69065](https://github.com/dotnet/runtime/pull/69065)

 These changes bring .NET 7 Linux support of TLS resume on par with Windows capabilities.

+### OCSP Stapling

+Online Certificate Status Protocol (OCSP) Stapling is a mechanism for server to provide signed and timestamped proof (OCSP response) that the sent certificate has not been revoked, see [RFC 6961](https://www.rfc-editor.org/rfc/rfc6961).
+As a result, client doesn't need to contact the OCSP server itself, reducing the number of requests necessary to establish the connection as well as the load exerted on the OCSP server.
+And as the OCSP response needs to be signed by the certificate authority (CA), it cannot forged by the server providing the certififcate.
+We didn't take advantage of this TLS feature up until this release, for more details see [Issue #33377](https://github.com/dotnet/runtime/issues/33377).